Episode 1: Radio Is Changing

 The first episode was recorded on June 9th, among the chipmunks in my backyard in New Haven, with a conversation about this new iteration of the guide.
 Duo’s suggestion was that we identify a “gang of provocateurs” to help us curate community requests for advice.

-I hope you’ll follow along – and join in the conversations if you feel urge!
+I hope you’ll follow along – and join the conversation if you feel urge!